 For quick tests, or while being on the road with no real MIDI keyboard around, you can use iSymphonic's on-screen virtual keyboard.
 It provides the full range of 88 keys of a regular piano keyboard.
 Simply tap on its keys to trigger notes on the currently selected part.
 The keys on the keyboard will also lit up when notes are triggered by MIDI on the currently selected part.
 So you may also use the on-screen keyboard as pure visual indication to control whether your external MIDI keyboard (or MIDI song) is configured correctly for triggering notes on the currently selected part.

 Enlarge Keyboard: Place two fingers on the approximately 1cm thick toolbar above the keyboard, then drag your fingers away from each other to increase the size of the keyboard ("pinch-zoom") on your screen to the desired dimension.

 Shrink Keyboard: Place two fingers on the approximately 1cm thick toolbar above the keyboard, then drag your fingers towards them to decrease the size of the keyboard ("pinch-zoom") on your screen to the desired dimension.

 Scroll Keyboard: When the keyboard is enlarged, you may scroll the keyboard horizontally by placing one finger on the approximately 1cm thick toolbar above the keyboard, then drag your finger horizontally either left or right to get the keyboard to the desired keys section.
-Each C key got a number sticked to it, which identifies the octave number.
+Each C key has a number attached which identifies the octave number.
 So you may use this number as visual indication to quickly navigate to the desired octave when the keyboard is enlarged to maximum size.

 There are currently exactly 3 different volume factors which make up the overall volume of your sounds: